Community Service Volunteers

-Adults and high school students aged 16+: Please apply for the next available orientation session to become an AWS volunteer.
+Adults: Please apply for the next available orientation session to become an AWS volunteer.
 Hours served at AWS will contribute to your community service requirements.
 Duties for community service volunteers primarily focus on cleaning – kennels, cages, laundry, floors, doors, crates, etc. as needed.
 There are sometimes opportunities to help with offsite events.
 Please note that the on-boarding process to become an official AWS volunteer can take a couple weeks so we encourage those interested to plan ahead to make sure you have enough time to go through orientation, on-boarding and training before your service hours are due.

 Service Hours at Home

 For Student Volunteers: We also encourage middle and high school students to complete their service hours at home.
 The projects they work on at home, they can then deliver directly to AWS’ animals during a special Hero Tour.
 These individualized tours allow students to see first-hand how their service hours make a difference to the pets at AWS.

 The At-Home Project Guide for students includes enrichment activities and resources for our animals that are fun to work on!
 As with the adult At Home Project Guide, student projects offer varying levels of difficulty, skill and time commitment.